Mgeraci19/Nutri-Regimen/backend/README.md

 # Nutri-Regimen Backend

-This is the backend for the Nutri-Regimen application, a nutrition tracking system built with FastAPI and SQLite.
+This is the backend for the Nutri-Regimen application, a nutrition tracking and meal planning system built with FastAPI and SQLite.

 ## Database Implementation